gwdistsys18/dist-sys-practice/README.md

 > 3. the COPY command to add the javascript code.

 #### 3.5 [Video: VMs Versus Containers Deep Dive](https://www.youtube.com/watch?v=PoiXuVnSxfE)
++ Size:
+> 1. Inside the image of VM we have kernel, init system, userspace program and application.
+> 2. Inside the image of container we have user space and applications (and dependencies). ------> much smaller
++ Isolation:
+> 1. VM: straightforward which is a boundary.
+> 2. Container; the popularity of container make the security community aware of the bugs could happen. -------> not that bad
++ Boot time:
+> 1. VM: system check section (3-4 seconds), process startup (500 ms). -------> could be brought to as fast as container
+> 2. Container: kernel process which setup the process sandbox, starting up the application.

 ### 4. Networking and Orchestration
 #### 4.1 [Lab: Docker Networking](https://training.play-with-docker.com/docker-networking-hol/)